mac-s-g/github-help-wanted/README.md

 # github-help-wanted

-a site to connect developers to open-source projects
+website to help connect developers to open-source projects